planningcenter/api-docs/source/includes/_errors.md

 403        | Forbidden             | You tried to view a resource you don't have access to; You tried to create a resource, but your user has an insufficient role.
 404        | Not Found             | You've tried to access a URL or resource ID that doesn't exist.
 500        | Internal Server Error | We had a problem with our server.
 Try again later.
-503        | Service Unavailable   | We're temporarially offline for maintanance.
+503        | Service Unavailable   | We're temporarily offline for maintenance.
 Please try again later.